 No, you can make an appointment directly at our clinic without a referral.
 Please note under certain schemes you may need a referral.

-If you have a complex medical history or condition, or for complex breastfeeding issues, we recommend you consider booking an extended consultation to allow sufficient time.
-An extended initial consultation will take approximately 1 hour to complete.
+For breast (and bottle) feeding issues, we recommend you consider booking an extended consultation which combines osteopathy with lactation support.
+An extended initial consultation will take approximately 75 minutes to complete.
 If an extended follow-up appointment is also required, this will take approximately 45 minutes.

 Please arrive at least 5 minutes early for your first appointment, as you will need to complete some initial paperwork.